joshilewis/-joshilewis.github.com/_posts/2016-12-09-states-interactions-outcomes-model.md

  As mentioned above, I developed and use this model during my coaching and training.
 It has proven very effective for quickly exploring and documenting system behaviour.
 In some BDD Bootcamps, we have explored and specified legacy systems running in productions in about 3 hours.
 One of the ways this has proven useful is people in the bootcamp who have not worked on those particular systems gained a very thorough high-level overview of the *intention* of the system.

-**The Thinking Behind The Model**
-The idea behind the model is that the outcome of a system interaction is a function of the interaction and the state of the system at the time of interaction.
-We can develop a complete and comprehensive specification of expected system behaviour by describing the expected outcome for every possible combination of state and interaction.

  The worked example above follows these steps:
 1. Explicitly define and bound the system under specification.
 What is included, what is excluded?
 2. What are the different inputs to the system?
 3. What are the types of state that the system can have?
 Another way to ask this: Besides the inputs, what can affect the outcome of an interaction?